 PWdWA and AWA continue to focus on building the capacity of small to medium-sized businesses to be more welcoming, confident, and accessible for people with a disability.
 The project, renamed the Business Accessibility Empowerment Program by the co-design group is currently focussed on the Southwest, Peel and Perth Metro areas and will include the completion of 100 on-site audits and optional business accessibility training, which can be tailored specifically to the needs of each business.

 Young people (Youth Consultants) between the ages of 15 to 25 have been recruited with the assistance of YDAN, Disability Employment Agencies, social media and advertising and directly approaching the education sector.
 The training is focussed on teaching the Youth Consultants skills to self-advocate, the impact of unconscious bias and intersectionality, and the need to improve accessibility in the community.
 The Youth Consultants are involved with every aspect of the project delivery and apply their lived experience and self-advocacy skills to conduct the audits and facilitate business accessibility training.
-Through their involvement Youth Consultants have developed the confidence to apply for employment, workshops and nominate for boards and focus groups addressing disability youth advocacy.
+Through their involvement the Youth Consultants have developed the confidence to apply for employment, co-facilitate workshops and nominate for boards and focus groups addressing disability youth advocacy.

-Businesses have been recruited using several strategies which includes directly approaching businesses, referrals, and building on relationships formed with Business Associations, Chambers of Commerce, as well as local governments and targeted Disability Employment Services.
+Businesses have been recruited using several strategies which include directly approaching businesses, referrals, and building on relationships formed with Business Associations, Chambers of Commerce, as well as local governments and targeted Disability Employment Services.
 Several networking meetings have also been successful in marketing the program and attracting interested businesses, including the Accessible Tourism Forum, Bizfest Mandurah and other events and expos.

 Feedback from businesses report the Business Accessibility Empowerment Program has been integral in identifying areas for improvement to become more inclusive and disability friendly.
 The Youth Consultants have also provided very positive feedback on the benefits of the program with one young person commenting, “the program has allowed me to harness abilities I already have to contribute to the community, while also providing me with new skills.
 Having this experience has given me more confidence to independently enter the workforce”.